 The Group's operations have tended to exhibit a seasonal pattern.
 The first and fourth quarters are affected due to shutdown of exploration activities, often for extended periods over the holiday season.
-The second quarter is typically affected by the Easter shutdown of exploration activities affecting some of the rigs for up to one week over the Easter holidays.
-In 2014, Easter occurred in the second quarter whereas, for 2013, the Easter shut-down straddled the first quarter of 2013 and the second quarter of 2013.
+The second quarter is typically affected by the Easter shutdown of exploration activities affecting some of the rigs for up to one week.
 The wet season occurs (in some geographical areas where the company operates, particularly in Burkina Faso) normally in the third quarter, but in the recent years the global weather pattern has become somewhat erratic.
-The company has historically taken advantage of the wet season and has scheduled the third quarter for maintenance and rebuild programs for drill rigs and equipment.
-In the third quarter of 2014, the company continued to drill throughout the wet season.
+The Group has historically taken advantage of the wet season and has scheduled the third quarter for maintenance and rebuild programs for drill rigs and equipment.